elijaharita/lotus/documentation/en/cli-lotus.md

-   reachability  Print information about reachability from the internet bandwidth     Print bandwidth usage information block         Manage network connection gating rules stat          report resource stat for a scope limit         get or set resource limit for a scope help, h       Shows a list of commands or help for one command
+   reachability  Print information about reachability from the internet bandwidth     Print bandwidth usage information block         Manage network connection gating rules stat          Report resource usage for a scope limit         Get or set resource limits for a scope help, h       Shows a list of commands or help for one command

 OPTIONS: